mapninja/Earthsys144/GLOSSARY.md

 The process of creating vector features from imagery, maps, or other references by tracing or drawing points, lines, and polygons.

+## Distance Raster

+A raster in which each pixel stores its distance to the nearest target feature, such as a road, river, power plant, or other mapped object.
+Distance rasters are useful for proximity analysis because they turn vector locations into a continuous surface of distance values.

+## Edge Effects

+Differences in analysis results caused by the boundary of the study area rather than by the real-world pattern being studied.
+Edge effects are common when nearby features outside the analysis boundary are excluded even though they would influence results near the boundary.

 ## Ellipsoid

 A smooth mathematical model of the earth used in coordinate systems and geodesy.
 Unlike the geoid, an ellipsoid is simplified so it can be used for measurement and calculation.